 On average, small-scale warehouse automation costs range anywhere from $50,000 to $500,000, while larger, more comprehensive systems can cost upwards of several million dollars.
-But what differentiates a $50,000 warehouse automation system from a multi-million-dollar one?
-Here are six key factors that affect the cost of warehouse automation.
+But the gradient of this investment curve isn’t arbitrary.
+So, what differentiates a $50,000 warehouse automation system from a multi-million-dollar one?
+In this exploration, we’ll delve into six pivotal factors that significantly influence the cost dynamics of warehouse automation.

 1. Type of equipment